Orland Park Dethatching Lawn Services

 Understanding Thatch Buildup in Orland Park’s Heavy Clay Soils

-Orland Park’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+Orland Park’s lawns are predominantly established on heavy clay soils, such as Drummer silty clay loam, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring and an alkaline pH (7.0-8.5), which slows microbial activity and organic matter decomposition.
 The result is a tendency for thatch—a dense layer of undecomposed stems and roots—to accumulate more rapidly than in well-drained soils.
 Illinois’ humid summers promote vigorous Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further limit decomposition.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound: poor drainage is exacerbated, air movement to roots is restricted, and fungal diseases become more prevalent.
-Homeowners should watch for these indicators:
+A healthy thatch layer should not exceed 0.5 inches; beyond this, lawns in Orland Park experience compounded drainage issues, restricted air movement to roots, and increased susceptibility to fungal diseases common in the region.
+Visual indicators that dethatching is needed include:

 - Matted, spongy grass surface